Rkn21/BetterCellMapper/README.md

 ## Development Notes

 - `background.js` intercepts requests to `getTowerInformation` and saves the tower data for the content script.
+- It caches responses from `getTowers` and reuses them if the requested area changes by less than 80%.
 - `content.js` adds the Locate link to CellMapper's popup and retrieves the location when a link is clicked using the stored key.
 - Permissions include access to CellMapper domains, Google APIs, storage, and webRequest for request interception.